8 Huge Mistakes Women Make When Asking for a Raise

 Mistake #2: You overthink it

 If your anxiety gets the best of you and dampens your courage, consider the hard truth: Men ask for raise unapologetically, and women need to, too.
 “Sometimes women overthink it like, ‘Oh, will they think I’m greedy?’ or, ‘They may not like me’ or whatever the reason.
 No, it doesn’t look bad for you to ask for a raise.
 What is bad?
 For you to stay working for an employer that doesn’t value your contributions,” she says.
+However, steer clear of these things that one should not say when asking for a raise.

 Mistake #3: You apologize while you’re asking

 Ever find yourself saying “sorry” to a person who blatantly bumped into you?
 Or when you’re overly excited about something, you instantly feel like you’re being boastful or prideful?
 These are traits that women (and men, too) sometimes exercise when asking for a raise, according to Marc Cenedella, the founder and CEO of Ladders.
 “Don’t be apologetic or explain away that you understand if they can’t give you more money or say you feel bad asking.
 This is a business transaction; you provide value and they pay for it.
 You shouldn’t be working for free, nor should your employer expect that.
 Ask confidently,” he says.
-These are 20+ things you should also stop apologizing for.

 Mistake #4: You don’t get real with other women